 The UK’s social care sector is facing a number of challenges, but none which cannot be overcome.
-Fresh from his presentation at The Care Show in Birmingham recently, CMO John Coldicutt tells The Planday Blog that while trends show the social care sector is in need of urgent solutions, embracing the cloud and better employee engagement can make your care home an employer of choice.
+Fresh from our presentation at The Care Show in Birmingham recently, The Planday Blog sat down with our healthcare experts to see that while trends show the social care sector is in need of urgent solutions, embracing the cloud and better employee engagement can make your care home an employer of choice.
 Making simple changes can help you recruit and retain better carers for longer, save you time and money and make your employees happier.

 Challenges in the Adult Social Care Sector

 Countless column inches have been dedicated to analysing and commenting on the challenging state of UK social care.

 These challenges aren’t unique or new – and the trend is something we understand the social care sector already knows enough about because they live it every day.
 Rather than add to the commentary, Planday is interested in helping care homes get ahead of the competition and meet these challenges with confidence.

 Getting ahead of the competition and also inspiring others to join the sector starts with embracing technology.

 The UK’s social care sector is lagging well behind countries like the US and Canada with digital uptake and it’s clear carers and nursing staff want digital solutions to help improve patient care.

 But the number of care homes which still use pen and paper for ordinary tasks is holding the social care sector back from better staff engagement and using faster data to make smarter decisions.

 We have seen that Planday customers which embrace the use of technology not only give their staff the modern toolbox they need to improve patient care, it enables greater flexibility and communication among the staff themselves — something carers have been crying out for.